CP1401/Practicals/README.md

 0. not attempted at all
 1. some of the work attempted with minimal effort
 2. some of the work attempted with reasonable effort
-3. most or all of the work successfully attempted
+3. most or all of the work attempted with good effort

 Note that to get full marks, you must have attempted every part of every question.
 Make sure you read the questions carefully, and do everything required.